The All-American Rejects: Equipment

 Using mainly Fender and Gibson guitars, the All-American Rejects use numerous models.
 The band uses Sennheiser microphones, Dean Markley Custom Lights guitar strings, and Dunlop Picks.

 Lead vocalist/bassist Tyson Ritter uses two models of Fender; one is a Black Precision Bass, and the other model is the then-discontinued Jaguar Bass.
 Ritter also uses Gibson models, including the Gibson Thunderbird and the Epiphone Flying V.

-The lead guitarist of the All-American Rejects, Nick Wheeler, primarily uses Gibson guitars.
+Lead guitarist Nick Wheeler, primarily uses Gibson guitars.
 Wheeler's main guitar is the Gibson Firebird.
 He primarily uses a Vintage Sunburst Firebird V. Wheeler owns a rare cherry Firebird VII, which he no longer uses for live shows, as well as a custom Firebird, which is painted in blue glitter.
 He owns eight Firebirds overall.
 He also uses a Classic Gibson Firebird.
 Wheeler frequently uses a Gibson ES-335.
 This guitar is notably used live for the intro of "Top of the World", taking the place of the classical guitar originally used in the "Top of the World" recording.
 It is also commonly used in the songs "It Ends Tonight", "Real World", "Stab My Back", "My Paper Heart", "Gives You Hell" and "Dance Inside".
 Another guitar that Wheeler favors is the Gibson EDS-1275 doubleneck guitar, which he uses live on "The Wind Blows", "Back to Me", and "Bleed Into Your Mind".
 He has also been known to occasionally use the Gibson Flying V, namely for the performing "The Last Song" live.

 Rhythm guitarist Mike Kennerty has used the Gibson SG since joining the band, and also uses Washburn Guitars.
 Another guitar that Kennerty favors is the PRS Guitars Mira X which came out in early 2009.

 Chris Gaylor, drummer for the band, uses Remo heads for his drums.
 Gaylor used to endorse Tama drums, but now he endorses C&C drums.
 He has a set with a Rootbeer Sparkle wood finish, as well as an acrylic kit.
 Gaylor's most-current set-up contains seven drums.
 He uses a 12×7 rack tom, 14×10, 16×12, and 18×14 floor toms, a 14×6.5 Nickel-Over-Brass snare, a 12×7 effects snare, and a 24×16 bass drum.
 Gaylor uses Tama hardware.

 Also, Gaylor uses Vater Universal drumsticks, and his cymbals are Sabian.
 His hi-hats are Sabian 14-inch HHX Evolution.
 His 3 crashes he uses are an 18-inch HHXplosion crash, a 19-inch AAXplosion crash, and a 20-inch HHX stage crash.
 Gaylor also uses 22-inch HH Power Bell ride cymbal.
 Gaylor also includes an LP cowbell in his set.
 He also uses an Alesis ADAT HD24 for recording purposes.